MGajendran/Student-CRUD/README.md

 # Student-CRUD

-This is a simple Java application for managing student records.
-It allows you to perform basic CRUD operations (Create, Read, Update, Delete) on student information.
+This is a Java application for managing student records.
+It allows you to perform CRUD operations (Create, Read, Update, Delete) on student information.

-* Create Student Records: Add new students to the system by providing their name, age, and enrollment date.
+* Create Student Records: Add new students to the system by providing their name, age, and subject.

 * Read Student Records: View a list of all students and their details.

-* Update Student Records: Edit existing student information, including their name, age, and enrollment date.
+* Update Student Records: Edit existing student information, including their name, age, and subject.

 * Delete Student Records: Remove students from the system.